 The Council Tax on a property in which a disabled person lives and in which there are special features or facilities required to meet the disabled person's needs is charged at the next lower valuation band.
 Band A properties will receive a reduction of the same proportion of the bill.

 Details of and advice on discounts, exemptions and disabled persons relief can be obtained from the Customer Service Centre and the Service Points.
 If you are in receipt of any of the above discounts, exemptions and reliefs and your circumstances change, you must tell us right away.
 If you do not tell us, you could be fined £50.

-If you are looking for information about Council Tax Benefit we have put together some factsheets about making an application, further guidance about an existing claim and general queries about benefits.
+If you are looking for information about Council Tax Reduction (which replaced Council Tax Benefit from 1 April 2013) we have put together some factsheets about making an application, further guidance about an existing claim and general queries about benefits.

 If you do not pay